aniketdoiphode/Adidas-Sales-Analysis/README.md

 # Adidas-Sales-Analysis

-**Business requirements**
+**✤Business requirements**

-Through this Power BI-driven analysis, Adidas aims to empower its decision-makers with data-driven insights, fostering strategic growth and competitiveness in the dynamic sports and athletic industry.
+**Through this Power BI-driven analysis, Adidas aims to empower its decision-makers with data-driven insights, fostering strategic growth and competitiveness in the dynamic sports and athletic industry.**

 1. Enhanced understanding of sales dynamics and performance drivers.
 2. Identification of geographical areas with high and low sales potential.